ZIO

 These five elements are optional; they can be filled out or removed.

 Decision Drivers.
-Desired qualities, forces, faced concerns are identified here:
+Desired qualities, forces, faced concerns and constraints are identified here:

 • {decision driver 1}

 Considered Options.
-This section lists the alternatives (or choices) investigated:
+This section lists the alternatives (or choices, options, candidate solutions) investigated:

 • {title/name of option 1}

-Chosen Option.
-Here, the chosen option is referred to by its title.
 A justification should be given as well: {name of option 1} because {justification}.
-Some examples of justifications are: it is the only option that meets a certain k.o. criterion/decision driver; it resolves a particular force; it comes out best when comparing options.
+Some examples of justifications are: it is the only option that meets a certain k.o. criterion/decision driver; it resolves a particularly important force well; it comes out best when comparing options.
 See this post for more valid arguments.

 Positive and negative consequences are listed as “Good, because …” and “Bad, because …”, respectively.
 An example for a positive consequence is an improvement of a desired quality.
 A negative consequence might be extra effort or risk during implementation.

 More Information.
-Here, one might want to provide additional evidence for the decision outcome (possibly including assumptions made) and/or document the team agreement on the decision (including the confidence level) and/or define how this decision should be realized and when it should be re-visited (the optional “Validation” section may also cover this aspect).
+One might want to provide additional evidence for the decision outcome (possibly including assumptions made) and/or document the team agreement on the decision (including the confidence level) and/or define how this decision should be realized and when it should be re-visited (the optional “Confirmation” section may also cover this aspect).
 Links to other decisions and resources might appear in this section as well.

 Too much for your taste?
 Many sections are optional.
-We see five elements as the essence of an ADR:
+We see three to five elements as the essence of an ADR:

 Markdown Architectural->Any Decision Record Template